nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/software_maturity.rst

      - Incomplete verification
      - Not applicable.

-For the certification status of different features in a specific SoC, see its Compatibility Matrix in the `Nordic Semiconductor Infocenter`_.
+For the certification status of different features in a specific SoC, see its Compatibility Matrix in the `Nordic Semiconductor TechDocs`_.

 .. _api_deprecation: